shrutisakhare21/Dragon-Fruit-Disease-Detection-System-using-CNN/README.md

 # Dragon-Fruit-Disease-Detection-System-using-CNN
 # Overview

-This project focuses on classifying Dragon fruit into different categories based on their health conditions, such as "Fresh Dragon Fruit and Diseased Dragon Fruit ".
+This project focuses on classifying Dragon fruit into different categories based on their health conditions, such as "Fresh Dragon Fruit and Diseased Dragon Fruit."
 The goal is to build a machine learning model that can accurately identify and classify fruits into these categories using image data.

 # The project involves: